NFLC-UMD/NFLCIME/docs/guides/addlanguage/README.md

 To create a brand new keyboard, simply input the name of a keyboard mapping class that does not yet exist and press the [load] button.

+## Creating and Editing a Keyboard UI

+After you've created or modified a key mapping, you will need to generate its corresponding visual interface.
+Use the tool at nflcime/utils/keyboarduibuilder/keybarduibuilder.html to generate the html markup required by the API.

+{@img keyboardeditor2.png Editing Keyboard UI}

+As illustrated in the screenshot above, the application will import your key mappings and lay them out onto a virtual keyboard.
+You can use the arrow buttons to center the foreign language characters in on each virtual "key."
+When you're done, copy the html generated in the app and paste it into a file in the nflcime/packages/ui/kb folder.
+Also, take a screenshot of the keyboard and save it out into the nflcime/packages/ui/kb/img folder.

 ## Registering New Keyboards / Languages

-You must register ll Keyboards/Languages in the file nflcime/src/languages.json.
+You must register all Keyboards/Languages in the file nflcime/src/languages.json.
 The example below registers the Belarussian keyboard.

     {